bgvshiva2004/RnD/README.md

 ## Installation
 To deploy the software, follow these steps:

-1. Clone the repository: `git clone https://github.com/bgvshiva2004/RnD.git`
+1. Clone the repository: [clone RnD]`git clone https://github.com/bgvshiva2004/RnD.git`
 2. Navigate to the project directory: `cd RnD`
 3. Install dependencies: `pip install -r requirements.txt`
 4. Set up the database and configure the environment variables as per the provided instructions.